Ejo415/why-algorithms/README.md

 ![alt minion-applause](http://w-uh.com/images/1601/minions_applause.jpg)
 > Pause for applause and smiles.

 So what is an algorithm?
 The word algorithm is just a fancy word for procedure.
-Don't believe me?
+Skeptical that it's that simple?
 Let's see what the great oracle Wikipedia tells us.

 ![alt algorithm](./algorithm.jpg)